The Spinning Heart

 This stunning debut has won major acclaim, winning the Guardian First Book Award and Book of the Year at the Irish Book Awards ; it was shortlisted for the Dublin IMPAC Literary Award and longlisted for the Man Booker Prize.

-In the aftermath of Ireland's financial collapse, dangerous tensions surface in an Irish town.
-As violence flares, the characters face a battle between public persona and inner desires.
-Through a chorus of unique voices, each struggling to tell their own kind of truth, a single authentic tale unfolds.
+Now winner of six Irish Book Awards and a No.1 bestselling author, Donal Ryan exploded on to the literary scene with his stunning debut, set in the aftermath of Ireland’s financial collapse.
+When dangerous tensions surface in a small Irish town, the characters face a battle between their public persona and inner desires.
+Told through a chorus of twenty-one unique voices, each struggling to tell their own kind of truth, a single authentic tale unfolds.

 The Spinning Heart speaks for contemporary Ireland like no other novel.
-Wry, vulnerable, all-too human, it captures the language and spirit of rural Ireland and with uncanny perception articulates the words and thoughts of a generation.
-Technically daring and evocative of Patrick McCabe and J.M.
-Synge, this novel of small-town life is witty, dark and sweetly poignant.
+Wry, vulnerable, all-too human, it captures the language and spirit of rural Ireland and, with uncanny perception, articulates the words and thoughts of a generation.

 'Filled with light and shade, love and tragedy ... if it was a song you could sing it' ANNE ENRIGHT